JasonWaataja/squash/README.md

 ### Windowchef

-Windowchef configuration is almost identical to bspwm configruation, simply add the following to `windowchefrc`
+Windowchef configuration is almost identical to bspwm configuration, simply add the following to `windowchefrc`

 ```bash